 This website provides the most up-to-date and comprehensive list of course-specific and general academic support, including tutoring, mentoring, study halls, conferences and workshops, library assistance, and resources for independent work.

 Special Note on Ethics

 Ethical standards relating to scholarship (plagiarism, proper use and citation of conventional and Internet sources, and special ethical guidelines relevant to human subjects research) will be enforced on all Anthropology Department work.
 Students intending to do field research ( participant observation, interviewing, etc.) during the school year or during the summer—whether on or off campus—should consult their advisers and the Departmental Representative about this, as preparation for an IRB application.
 ANT 301 addresses research ethics as well as IRB issues (among other things); the spring semester junior seminar also addresses IRB issues (again, among other things).

 Beyond ethical issues relevant to research involving human subjects, all students should read the University handbook, Rights, Rules, Responsibilities, guidelines about scholarly ethics carefully: this is your responsibility.
-If you have any questions about particular situations, please consult your advisor and/or the Departmental Representative.
+If you have any questions about particular situations, please consult your adviser and/or the Departmental Representative.